mohamad-tohidi/texttools/README.md

 TextTools provides several optional flags to customize LLM behavior:

-- **`with_analysis=True`** → Adds a reasoning step before generating the final output.
-Useful for debugging, improving prompts, or understanding model behavior.
+- **`with_analysis (bool)`** → Adds a reasoning step before generating the final output.
-Note: This doubles token usage per call because it triggers an additional LLM request.
+**Note:** This doubles token usage per call because it triggers an additional LLM request.

-- **`logprobs=True`** → Returns token-level probabilities for the generated output.
+- **`logprobs (bool)`** → Returns token-level probabilities for the generated output.
 You can also specify `top_logprobs=<N>` to get the top N alternative tokens and their probabilities.

-- **`output_lang="en"`** → Forces the model to respond in a specific language.
+- **`output_lang (str)`** → Forces the model to respond in a specific language.
 The model will ignore other instructions about language and respond strictly in the requested language.

-- **`user_prompt="..."`** → Allows you to inject a custom instruction or prompt into the model alongside the main template.
+- **`user_prompt (str)`** → Allows you to inject a custom instruction or prompt into the model alongside the main template.
 This gives you fine-grained control over how the model interprets or modifies the input text.

-- **`temperature=0.0`** → Determines how creative the model should respond.
-Takes a float number from `0.0` to `1.0`.
+- **`temperature (float)`** → Determines how creative the model should respond.
+Takes a float number from `0.0` to `2.0`.

-- **`validator=validation_function`** → Forces TheTool to validate the output result based on your custom validator.
+- **`validator (Callable)`** → Forces TheTool to validate the output result based on your custom validator.
 Validator should return bool (True if there were no problem, False if the validation failed.)
 If validator failed, TheTool will retry to get another output by modifying `temperature`.

 All these parameters can be used individually or together to tailor the behavior of any tool in **TextTools**.